elephantscale/es-training-new/cybersecurity-common/slides/Threat-Modeling.md

 * As data stores, well, store data, there's a profusion of ways they can leak it.
 The first set of causes are failures to properly use security mechanisms.
 Not setting permissions appropriately or hoping that no one will find an obscure file are common ways in which people fail to use security mechanisms.
 Cryptographic keys are a special case whereby information disclosure allows additional attacks.
 Files read from a data store over the network are often readable as they traverse the network.

 * An additional attack, often overlooked, is data in filenames.
-If you have a directory named “May 2013 layoffs,” the filename itself, “Termination Letter for Alice.docx,” reveals important information.
+If you have a directory named "May 2013 layoffs," the filename itself, "Termination Letter for Alice.docx," reveals important information.

 * There's also a group of attacks whereby a program emits information into the operating environment.
 Logs, temp files, swap, or other places can contain data.
 Usually, the OS will protect data in swap, but for things like crypto keys, you should use OS facilities for preventing those from being swapped out.